nawazshareefshaiksfdc/workshop-code/README.md

-Removed data of readme in yasaswini branch
+Removed data of readme in hy branch